FDR Control for Online Anomaly Detection: Comparison against competitor

-According the assumption \ref{assume.power} from Theorem~\ref{thm:mbh-fdr}, $mBH_\alpha$ enables control of the FDR at level $\alpha$ if all anomalies are detected.\\ To test this assertion, the different columns of the Table~\ref{subtable:fdr1}, are compared.
-In the row ``mBH with Oracle PV'', with $\Delta=4\sigma$ the FDR is estimated at $0.101$ which is close to the desired level $\alpha=0.1$.
-While, when $\Delta=3\sigma$ the FDR level is estimated at $0.281$ which is almost three times the desired level $\alpha$.
-The FNR results in Table~\ref{subtable:fnr1} needs to be taken into consideration.
-When $\Delta=4\sigma$, the FNR is close to 0, while when $\Delta=3\sigma$ the FNR is equal to $0.793$.
+\paragraph{Effect of the strength of the distribution shift $\Delta$} According to the assumption \ref{assume.power} of the Theorem~\ref{thm:mbh-fdr}, $mBH_\alpha$ allows control of FDR at the level $\alpha$ if all anomalies are detected.
+To test this assertion, the different columns of the Table~\ref{subtable:fdr1}, are compared.
+In the row ``mBH with Oracle PV'', with $\Delta=4\sigma$ FDR is estimated at $0.101$, which is close to the desired level $\alpha=0.1$.
+While with $\Delta=3\sigma$ the FDR level is estimated at $0.281$ which is almost three times the desired level $\alpha$.
+The FNR results in Table~\ref{subtable:fnr1} need to be taken into consideration.
+When $\Delta=4\sigma$, FNR is close to 0, while when $\Delta=3\sigma$, FNR is $0.793$.
 Similar results are obtained with other test configurations in Table~\ref{subtable:fdr2} and Table~\ref{subtable:fnr2}.
-The FDR control at the desired level need the FNR to be close to 0.\\
+To control FDR at the desired level, FNR needs to be close to 0.